gorkazl/pyGAlib/README.rst

 May 3\ :sup:`rd`, 2017
 ^^^^^^^^^^^^^^^^^^^^^^
 - Today I have added a new module to the library: *galib_extra.py*.
 This module does not provide core functionalities for the analysis of complex networks.
 The module is intended to host code and measures I have either developed as the result of my research, or third-party measures and functionalities which I have adapted myself into Python.
 These functions and measures are all related to complex network analysis and network dynamics but cannot be strictly regarded as typical graph analysis.
-It includes functions to compute the *Functional Complexity* and the *Topological Similarity* measures we have recently published.
+It includes functions to compute the *Functional Complexity* and the *Topological Similarity* measures we have recently published: Zamora-Lopez et al. “*Functional complexity emerging from anatomical constraints in the brain: the significance of network modularity and rich-clubs*” Sci.
+Reps.
+6:38424 (2016) [DOI: 10.1038/srep38424], and Bettinardi et al “*How structure sculpts function: Unveiling the contribution of anatomical connectivity to the brain’s spontaneous correlation structure*” Chaos 27, 047409 (2017) [DOI: 10.1063/1.4980099].

 August 6\ :sup:`th`, 2016